 Don’t get us wrong.
 Adults can and should get treatment regardless of their age.
 If a patient is eligible for intervention, they should go ahead with it to help their dental health be as optimal as possible.
 But there are considerable benefits to helping guide a child’s dental development from an early age.

 But at an early age, the idea is to use a strategy that takes advantage of your kid’s growing bones, intercepts any developing problems, guides their growth, and creates sufficient space for incoming permanent teeth to avoid problems like crowded teeth.

 Two-phase treatment means starting earlier and helping your child achieve better dental health conditions while attempting to shorten the time they need to wear braces.

 Some patients remain unconvinced that these strategies help shorten treatment length, while others believe that it just increases the cost of their child’s interventions.
-But we want to focus on one thing: is two-phase treatment worth it?
+But we want to focus on one thing: is a two-phase treatment worth it?

 There are cases where you can save significant amounts of money and time, while others do come up at a slightly higher price.
 Let’s review each case.